Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/strategic/international-expansion.md

 ## Overview

-This section outlines SkyMirror's strategic approach to international expansion, detailing our market entry priorities, localization strategy, and operational model for global growth.
+This section outlines Skymirror's strategic approach to international expansion, detailing our market entry priorities, localization strategy, and operational model for global growth.
 As a company founded in Hungary with European roots, our expansion strategy leverages our regional strengths while systematically addressing new markets based on opportunity, fit, and resource requirements.

 ## Expansion Philosophy

-SkyMirror's international expansion is guided by the following principles:
+Skymirror's international expansion is guided by the following principles:

 1. **Deliberate Sequencing:** Methodical expansion with proper market validation before significant investment
 2. **Local Relevance:** Adaptation of offerings to meet specific regional needs and cultural contexts